dougeby/IntuneDocs/intune/device-group-mapping.md

 ---
 # required metadata

-title: How to use device categories in IntunetitleSuffix: "Intune on Azure"
+title: How to use device categories in IntunetitleSuffix: "Azure portal"
 description: Learn how to use device categories that users can choose when they enroll their devices in Intune."
 keywords:
 author: robstackmsft